 OTOB has several adult students!
 Whether you are just starting out on an instrument or are wanting to pick back up after an extended break from practicing we have several highly qualified teachers who can help you at any stage.
 We offer lessons for adults either weekly or biweekly.
 You can also start out with two or four trial lessons and try out different teachers and instruments before committing!
-For more information on our teachers please visit our teacher page for bios and more information.
+For more information on our teachers please visit our teacher page for bios and more information: Our Teachers

 Testimonials